SciML/FiniteVolumeMethod.jl/docs/src/interface.md

 ## Piecewise linear interpolation

-You can evaluate the piecewise linear interpolation corresponding to a solution using `pl_interpolant`, defined below.
+You can evaluate the piecewise linear interpolation corresponding to a solution using `pl_interpolant`, defined below; this function is public API.

 ```@docs
 pl_interpolate